 \section{Abstract}

 High-dimensional (HD) entanglement promises both enhanced key rates and overcoming obstacles faced by modern-day quantum communication.
 However, modern convex optimization-based security arguments are limited by computational constraints; thus, accessible dimensions are far exceeded by progress in HD photonics, bringing forth a need for efficient methods to compute key rates for large encoding dimensions.
-In response to this problem, we present a flexible analytic framework facilitated by the dual of a semi-definite program and diagonalizing operators inspired by entanglement-witness theory, enabling the efficient computation of key rates in high-dimensional systems.
+In response to this problem, we present a flexible analytic framework facilitated by the dual of a semidefinite program and diagonalizing operators inspired by entanglement-witness theory, enabling the efficient computation of key rates in high-dimensional systems.
 To facilitate the latter, we show how matrix completion techniques can be incorporated to effectively yield improved, computable bounds on the key rate in paradigmatic high-dimensional systems of time- or frequency-bin entangled photons and beyond, revealing the potential for very high dimensions to surpass low-dimensional protocols already with existing technology.
 In our accompanying work \cite{Kanitschar_2025}, we show how our findings can be used to establish finite-size security against coherent attacks for general HD-QKD protocols both in the fixed- and variable-length scenario.

-\twocolumngrid \textbf{Introduction.---} Quantum key distribution is one of the most mature quantum technologies, yet still faces fundamental challenges to be overcome for long-distance applications.
+\twocolumngrid \textbf{Introduction.---} Quantum key distribution is one of the most mature quantum technologies, yet it still faces fundamental challenges to be overcome for long-distance applications.
 While the exponential loss in optical fibers can be overcome by moving to free space, other issues such as low key rate and, in particular, low noise tolerance prevail.
-The latter limits free-space and satellite-based realizations to nighttime operations, severely reducing up-time and a significant impediment to practical feasibility.
+The latter limits free-space and satellite-based realizations to nighttime operations, severely reducing uptime and a significant impediment to practical feasibility.
 Recent works have shown efforts to extend operation times gradually, mainly by experimental adaptations \cite{Han_22, Abasifard_2023, Krzic_2023, Li_2023, Bouchard_2021, Avesani_2021, Liao_2017}.
-However, this did not turn out sufficient to close this gap and hints that additional developments from the theoretical and protocol side are required.
+However, this did not turn out sufficiently to close this gap, and it hinted that additional developments from the theoretical and protocol sides are required.